CHC50121 – DIPLOMA OF EARLY CHILDHOOD EDUCATION AND CARE

 RTO Requirements for International students

-International students must meet certain English language requirements for admission into ASIA:
+International students must fulfill certain English language requirements for admission into ASIA:

-• Be at least 18 years of age and have completed Year 12 or equivalent.
+• Be at least 18 years old and have completed Year 12 or an equivalent qualification.

-• Participate in a course entry interview to determine suitability for the course and student
+• Participate in a course entry interview to assess suitability and needs.

-For further information on student visa assessment levels, refer to the Department of Home Affairs (DHA) website (http://www.homeaffairs.gov.au).
+Additional information on student visa assessment levels can be found on the Department of Home Affairs (DHA) website.

 Pre Training Preview(PTR)